ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 4. Publishers don't use the amp-ad attribute [`useSameDomainRenderingUntilDeprecated`](https://github.com/ampproject/amphtml/blob/master/ads/google/doubleclick.md#temporary-use-of-usesamedomainrenderinguntildeprecated)

 ### Fluid (alpha)
 A fluid ad slot does not require a publisher to specify its size.
 Instead, the publisher may simply declare an ad slot with the attribute `height="fluid"`, and a creative of indeterminate size will be returned.
 The actual size of the slot will be determined by the given creative at render time.
 It will always occupy the maximum available width, and its height will be determined relative to that width.
-One benefit of this feature is that, like multi-size, it increases monetization potential by increasing the available pool creatives that may be rendered in a particular slot.
+One benefit of this feature is that, like multi-size, it increases monetization potential by increasing the available pool of creatives that may be rendered in a particular slot.
 Moreover, this feature relieves the publisher of having to worry about determining what size a slot should use.

 An example slot might look like: